 In this situation, there are many ways things can pan out.
 But let’s put that aside and get to the core of the topic at hand: sex.
 If sex really is just nothing but sex and no emotions, then why give a meaningless one-night stand the power to ruin something already established?
 So when these two girls in some TV show get into a massive dramatic fight that keeps you at the edge of the seat till next week’s episode, what is it about?
 Is it actually about the sex?
 Or is it something so much more?

 In all the years that I was engulfed in these scandals, I learned from the great writers of these shows and books that main character in these plot isn’t always mad about the sex, but rather the meaning behind her friend’s actions.
 Disloyalty.
 Distrust.
 Betrayal.
-Allowing selfish wants to be put above a friendship with someone.
-So forth.
-What is also interesting is that in real life situations off the screen, something as small as flirting, a kiss, or a light hookup can also manifest this type of problem.
-So even if a sex triangle didn’t actually erupt, anything sexual would still manifest as a problem.
+Allowing selfish desires to be put above a friendship with someone is what it’s really about.
+What is also interesting is that in real life situations, something as small as flirting, a kiss, or a light hookup can also manifest this type of problem.
+So even if a sex triangle didn’t actually erupt, anything “sexual” would still manifest as a problem.